lisamurphy788/mytaxfreeshopping/README.md

 ![imageoflandingpage](readmeimages/homelandingpage.PNG)</details>

  #### **The about page**
- The about page gives the user information about how tax free shopping in ireland works and what the rules are.
+ The about page gives the user information about how tax free shopping in Ireland works and what the rules are.
 It also includes an image at the top.

  <details>
 <summary>Image of About page</summary>